paul-wosch/Masterblog/README.md

 3. Commit your changes (`git commit -m "feat: Add your feature"`)
 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

+---

+## 📄 License
+This project is licensed under the terms of the [MIT License](./LICENSE).
+See the LICENSE file for full details.